UNITED STATES

 Level 3 – Pricing inputs include significant inputs that are generally less observable from objective sources.
 These inputs may be used with internally developed methodologies that result in management’s best estimate of fair value.

-The carrying amounts of cash, accounts receivable, accounts payable and accrued expenses, other than acquisition-related accrued expenses, approximate fair value because of the short-term nature of these instruments.
+The carrying amounts of cash, accounts receivable, accounts payable and accrued expenses, other than acquisition-related expenses, approximate fair value because of the short-term nature of these instruments.
 The fair value of acquisition-related accrued expenses is categorized as Level 2 of the fair value hierarchy.
 The value of these instruments has been estimated using discounted cash flow analysis based on the Company’s incremental borrowing rate.
-The carrying value of the Company’s debt, which has variable interest rates determined each month, approximates fair value based on instruments with similar terms (Level 2 inputs).
-The fair value of the contingent earnout consideration and the acquisition date fair value of goodwill and intangibles related to the acquisitions discussed in Notes 3, 4 and 5 are based on Level 3 inputs.
+The carrying value of the Company’s CRG Term Loan (defined below), which has a fixed interest rate approximates fair value based on instruments with similar terms (Level 2 inputs).
+The carrying value of the Company’s Cadence Term Loan (defined below), which had variable interest rates determined each month, approximates fair value based on instruments with similar terms (Level 2 inputs).
+The fair value of the contingent earnout consideration and the acquisition date fair value of goodwill and intangibles related to the acquisitions discussed in Notes 3 and 5 are based on Level 3 inputs.

-Liabilities for contingent consideration are measured at fair value each reporting period, with the acquisition-date fair value included as part of the consideration transferred.
-Subsequent changes in fair value are reported under the line item captioned “Change in fair value of earnout liabilities” in the Company’s Consolidated Statements of Operations.
-The current year changes in fair value of earnout liabilities below are as a result of a decrease in the estimated fair value of the earnout liabilities established at the time of the Company’s Precision Healing and Scendia acquisitions.
-The following table sets forth a summary of the changes in fair value for the Level 3 contingent earnout consideration.
+Liabilities for contingent consideration for the Precision Healing merger, acquisition of Scendia and Applied Asset Purchase (defined below) (see Note 3 for more information) are measured at fair value each reporting period, with the acquisition-date fair value included as part of the consideration transferred.
+The contingent consideration for the Scendia acquisition was settled as of September 30, 2024, and the final earnout payment of approximately $1.1 million was paid in cash in October 2024.
+Subsequent changes in fair value for the Precision Healing merger are reported under the line item captioned “Change in fair value of earnout liabilities” in the Company’s Consolidated Statements of Operations.
+Due to the Applied Asset Purchase being accounted for as an asset acquisition and given that the transaction did not include contingent shares, subsequent revaluations of contingent consideration for the Applied Asset Purchase results in an adjustment to the contingent consideration liability and the intellectual property intangible asset with a cumulative catch-up amortization adjustment.
+The current year change in fair value of earnout liability below is as a result of a net increase in the estimated fair value of the earnout liability established at the time of the Company’s Precision Healing merger.
+The current year revaluation of earnout liability below is a result of an increase in the estimated value of the earnout liability established at the time of the Applied Asset Purchase.
+The following table sets forth a summary of the changes in fair value for the Level 3 contingent earnout considerations.

 Income Taxes